What data can I see on Report Cards?

 The Math Report Cards can be found by selecting "Reports" on the left sidebar of the teacher home.

-At the first page of the Report Cards, teachers can see an overview for each of their rosters, which includes the learning level of each student, number of questions each student has answered today, number of questions each student has answered during the school year, and the total lifetime coins each student has earned.
+At the first page of the Report Cards, teachers can see an overview for each of their rosters, which includes the number of questions each student has answered today, number of questions each student has answered during the school year, and the total lifetime coins each student has earned.
 All of these columns are sortable by selecting the header.

 To look at a specific student's report card, select View Report Card next to the student's name.

 The top of the individual report card provides teachers with valuable information regarding overall student performance.
 Teachers can quickly see how much students have been practicing in Freckle, how much they've been growing, and where they might want to focus on with the student.